mchen04/AILanguageModelRapSong/README.md

 # SongsmithAI

 ## Description
-SongsmithAI is a project designed to generate song lyrics using deep learning models.
-It leverages TensorFlow and Keras for model building and training, Spotipy for fetching song data from Spotify, and LyricsGenius to scrape lyrics from Genius.
+SongsmithAI is a cutting-edge project aimed at creating song lyrics with the help of deep learning.
+Utilizing the powerful TensorFlow and Keras libraries, it constructs and trains models to mimic the art of songwriting.
+Integration with Spotify's Spotipy library and the LyricsGenius API allows SongsmithAI to gather a vast dataset of songs for analysis and learning.

 ## Installation
-Before running the code, ensure that you have Python installed on your system along with the following packages:
+Ensure you have Python and the following packages installed:

 - numpy
 - tensorflow
 - matplotlib